revanth83/revanth83.github.io/marketing-analytics.md

 permalink: /marketing-analytics/
 ---

-## Marketing Analytics in Practice
+## Overview
 This collection brings together practical marketing analytics notebooks focused on measuring marketing effectiveness and customer value.
-## Overview

 Rather than presenting individual models in isolation, these notebooks show how different modeling assumptions influence business decisions—from assigning credit across customer journeys, to measuring channel effectiveness, to estimating long-term customer value.

 The emphasis is on understanding **why models disagree**, what assumptions drive those differences, and how to interpret results responsibly.